 Text like this is a link to further information, within this document or elsewhere.

-For explanatory notes, see Appendix A to the policy
+Key Information - for explanatory notes, see Appendix A

-Key Information

-Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on 8 February 2021 (date when the admissions authority will meet) Policy contact name and position Nicky Dunford, Chief Executive Officer Amendments after determination Department for Education school number 878-3115 Age range 4 to 11; there is also Early Years provision from 2 Type of school Primary academy Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 2022-23 15 Priority for children to another setting Coombeshead Academy and Newton Abbot College Priority for children from another setting The School's nursery Designated religious character No Admissions catchment area Yes - see Page 4 School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 5
+Policy consultation period 1 November 2020 to 8 January 2021

+Policy determined on 8 February 2021

+Policy contact name and position ,

+Amendments after determination Dan Turner, Headteacher The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.

+Department for Education number 878-3115

+Age range 4 to 11.
+There is also Early Years provision from 2.

+Type of school Academy primary school

+Admissions authority Link Academy Trust

+Normal round intake Reception

+Published Admission Number 15

+Priority for children to another school Coombeshead Academy and Newton Abbot College

+Priority for children from another school No

+Designated religious character Yes - Christian

+Admissions catchment area Yes - see below

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below

 Key Dates Normal round

-When to apply 15 November 2021 to the National Closing Date which is 15 January 2022 Decision National Offer Date which is 19 April 2022 When to appeal From 15 May 2022 or from 20 days after the refusal, whichever is later Key Dates In-Year admission When to apply from 1 June 2022 for Year Groups 1 to 6 from 1 September 2022 for Reception Decision Within 20-10 school days of an application When to appeal From 20 school days after refusal
+When to apply 15 No ovember 2021 to the National Closing Date of 15 January 2022

+Decision National Offer Date which is 19 April 2022

+When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later

+Deadline to submit appeal 31 May 2022

+Deadline to hear appeal 29 July 2

+Key Dates In-Year admission

+1 June 2022 for Year Groups 1 to 6

+1 September 2022 for Reception

+Decision vithin 10 school days of an application

+20 school days after refusal

+n 30 school days of the form being submitted

+Contacts for further information ,